vitorjna/QR_Code_API/README.md

 *   `ecc` (optional): Error correction level.
 Can be `L` (Low), `M` (Medium), `Q` (Quartile), or `H` (High).
 Default is `L`.
 *   `format` (optional): Output image format.
 Supported formats: `PNG`, `SVG`.
 Default is `SVG`.
 *   `margin` (optional): The size of the border in boxes (pixels).
 Default is `4`.
+*   `color_qr` (optional): The color of the QR code modules.
+Default is black.
+(Type: string, e.g., 'red', 'FF0000', 'FF0000FF').
+Note: The '#' symbol for hex codes must be omitted or URL-encoded as '%23'.
+Supports RRGGBBAA for transparency.
+*   `color_bg` (optional): The background color of the QR code.
+Default is white.
+(Type: string, e.g., 'blue', '0000FF', '0000FFFF').
+Note: The '#' symbol for hex codes must be omitted or URL-encoded as '%23'.
+Supports RRGGBBAA for transparency.

 ### Examples